-- For foreign tourists Thimphu costs the same standard US$250 high-season daily rate as other destinations in Bhutan, with a US$40/30 surcharge per person for those in a group of one/two people.
-This covers accommodation, transport in Bhutan, guide, food and entry fees.
+- All tourists must pay US$250 per person per day (US$200 a day from December to February and June to August), with a US$40/30 surcharge per person for those in a group of one/two.
+This covers accommodation, transport in Bhutan, a guide, food and entry fees.

 Budget: Less than US$150

 - Only Indian tourists and foreign residents are able to set their own travel budgets.

 - Budget hotel: US$20–40

 - Luxury hotel: US$250–1500 above the daily US$250 tariff

 Bargaining is not a Bhutanese tradition, and you won't get very far with your haggling skills here, except with trail-side vendors on the hike to Taktshang and in the local handicrafts section of the Thimphu Weekend Market.